 When it comes to eCPM, not all ad formats are equal.
 Some ad formats generate much higher eCPMs than other ad formats, and that’s especially the case for video.
 See this graphic to see just how lucrative video is compared to banner ads.

 As lucrative as video can be, it’s not ideal to focus exclusively on this ad format if it doesn’t fit well with your app.
 What’s more important is catering to the user experience.
 Providing the right combination of ad format, placement, and frequency can help you find that sweet spot of what works for the user and what generates the highest revenues.

-Banner ads are criticized for offering low eCPMs.
+Banner ads are generally considered to offer lower eCPMs than other ad formats.
 However, banner ads shouldn’t be written off when it comes to creating an effective monetization strategy.
 Banner ad spaces are desired by advertisers, as they’re inexpensive, easy to create, and can reach a huge audience.

 One of the most important steps in increasing eCPMs is to work with the right monetization partner.
 Ideally, this partner offers the following: